Golden Visa Insider

 • All five programs raised minimums to $200k+ in 2024 by regional MoU

-• Increased due diligence — Russians, Belarusians, Iranians excluded
+• Enhanced due diligence — Russians, Belarusians, Iranians excluded

 • EU visa-free status under review (UK already requires ETA)